-Whenever your dentist finds a lesion in your mouth, they will want to determine if it is caused by an irritant like cheek biting or if it has more serious implications.
-The World Health Organization explains that linea alba is frequently mistaken for leukoplakia, which can be a precursor to oral cancer.
-To confirm that friction is the cause, your dentist will wipe the lesion with sterile gauze pads.
-A patch that is not easily wiped away is usually a good indication that it is a keratinized area caused by something rubbing or abrading the cheek, according to Medscape.
+If you notice a lesion in your mouth, make an appointment to see your dentist.
+They can determine if the lesion is caused by friction — such as cheek biting — or has more serious implications.
+Though linea alba is harmless, it shares similarities in appearance to leukoplakia, which can be a precursor to oral cancer.
+To determine the cause, your dentist will wipe the lesion with a sterile gauze pad.
+If the white line remains, the keratinized area is most likely caused by something rubbing or abrading the cheek.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.